Learning governance improves decision-making and helps align your learning strategy with your business strategy.

 Every department has its top learning priorities.
 So, it’s critical that each department has someone responsible for collecting the details of those priorities and—keeping the enterprise priorities in mind— sorting out how those top departmental business objectives align with the organization’s top objectives overall.

 This is another opportunity to lean on the learning council.
-When the council comprises representatives from across the organization, it offers varying perspectives and ensures that the needs of each department are represented.
+When the council comprises representatives from across the organization, it offers varying perspectives and makes sure that the needs of each department are represented.
 This can help increase efficiency, ensure all department needs are addressed, and facilitate communication around the long-term vision for the learning program across the organization.
 From the departmental or team perspective, involvement via a learning council means their learning needs are heard and acknowledged.
 From an organizational perspective, broad involvement in a learning council improves overall alignment to the organization’s overarching business strategy and allows the organization to better prioritize learning needs within and between groups.

 3. Plan and connect the learning strategy to the enterprise business strategy.

-In addition to establishing governance around the learning processes, procedures and tools, and gaining insight into the needs of specific departments, the learning council should also work with your organization’s executives to ensure the learning program is meeting the needs and priorities that are part and parcel of your organization’s long-term business strategy.
+In addition to establishing governance around the learning processes, procedures and tools, and gaining insight into the needs of specific departments, the learning council should also work with your organization’s executives to make sure the learning program is meeting the needs and priorities that are part and parcel of your organization’s long-term business strategy.
 As that strategy evolves, it is possible that the learning program may need to be adjusted based on new needs and priorities.
 For example, if the organization is entering a period of rapid growth and expansion, the learning program may need to evolve to provide self-led online learning to support new employees in dispersed locations.
 By bringing a learning council to the table for the long-term strategic planning, the business ensures continued alignment between business objectives and organizational learning strategy.

 It is clear that the learning strategy and the organizational business strategy must support each other.
 Effective and efficient learning programs are the direct result of carefully planned and executed governance.
 Strong learning governance creates efficiency within the learning program, ensures effective support for all learners and keeps learning in lockstep with changing business needs.